 Now you can cut your letters out.
 Once you've cut them out, remove the paper backing and place each letter where you want them on each flag and press them on one at a time.
 Make sure you spell it right! haha.

 That's it!
 You're done!
 You can easily hang these up with thumb tacks.
-Natalie is so proud of hers!
+My students were all so proud of their banners!

-The kids thought of all kinds of banners they can make!
+The kids thought of all kinds of banners they can make.
 Natalie suggested a football one to hang during Bronco games (Broncos season is coming!!!!!!)
 A few girls talked about making them for gifts.
-I've made these for baby shower decorations/presents.
+Like I mentioned already, I've made these for baby shower decorations/presents.
 Seasonal banners would be fun too!

 And my favorite banner of all, the birthday banner I made when all my kids were tiny that I still hang up for every single birthday, even my own :) I can see many memories in all the fabrics I made it out of!